mdapena/pyventus/docs/tutorials/event.md

+# Exploring Event Types

+!!! warning "🏗️ Work in Progress"
+    This page is a work in progress.

 <p style='text-align: justify;' markdown>
     &emsp;&emsp;In this first tutorial, you'll learn about defining and handling events in Pyventus.
 Whether you're new to event-driven programming or just getting started with the package, this guide will explain the key concepts.